ComputerScienceHouse/csh-eval/frontend/README.md

 layouts (dashboards, for instance) will be more difficult, but hopefully won't have to be added very often.

-1. Add a hamlet page under the `template` folder.
+1. Add a hamlet page under the `frontend/templates` folder.
 Make sure it is named well and placed under it's proper category (`voting/`, `packet/`, `evals/`, etc.).